The Entrance, New South Wales: Education

 Within The Entrance town there is a one state public primary school, The Entrance Public School.
-It is a K–6 school, having been established in November 1915 with an enrollment of 10 students.
+It is a K–6 school, having been established in November 1915 with an enrolment of 10 students.
 Previously a split site school, with the infants located on Oakland Avenue, it was amalgamated into a single site with new buildings in the early 2000s.
 The school covers the district from North Entrance to Shelly Beach.
-The school includes students who would have previously been educated at The Entrance North Public School, which was closed in the 1989 due to low enrollments.
+The school includes students who would have previously been educated at The Entrance North Public School, which was closed in 1989 due to low enrollments.

 Glenvale Special School is located at The Entrance North, on the former grounds of The Entrance North Public School.
 It is a dual campus school, with a main campus at Narara near Gosford.

 The Entrance High School was opened in 1970 and is located at Shelly Beach.
 It has since become the senior campus for Tuggerah Lakes Secondary College.

 Our Lady of the Rosary Catholic School was located within the church grounds from 1952 until the 1990s.
 The school was a split site school from the 1970s when the infants school, "The Little School", was located on Shelly Beach road.
 The sites switched in 1987 with the primary school moving to Shelly Beach and the little school moving to the church grounds at The Entrance.
 The school is now located K–6 at Shelly Beach as a function of The Entrance Parish.

 St. Peter's Catholic College is the parish secondary 7–12 school for Our Lady of the Rosary.
 It is located in Tuggerah.